GeneralProducts/day-of-code/_posts/2018-09-22-what-is-css.md

 ![A screenshot showing the browser's inspector, showing h1 css](assets/images/inspect.png)

+> <span class="content__learn-more">Troubleshoot<span>
+* Your panels might be arranged differently, with the code on the right.
+If you want to rearrange them, in Chrome, click the three dots on the toolbar that contains the words Console, Elements etc then choose your preferred Dock Side option.

 The styles panel on the right shows me that the default styles for the `<h1>` HTML tag are that the font size is 2em (as in [em-dash](https://en.wikipedia.org/wiki/Em_(typography))) and the font weight is bold.

 > <span class="content__learn-more">The browser's inspector</span>